 Effective August 2, 2014, a Section 457(b) Plan, (the "New Mexico Lottery Authority 457(b) Plan") commenced that allows both pre-tax and Roth (after tax) contributions by employees for their retirement up to applicable annual Internal Revenue Code limits.
 Newport Group (formerly Verisight Trust Company) is the trustee for the 457(b) plan.
-This plan, like the money purchase pension plan, allows employees to self-direct their investments into any of the forty and forty-one investment funds in each fiscal year 2021 and 2020, respectively.
-Thirty-five and thirty-six current and former employees of the Lottery were participants in the plan at the end of fiscal years 2021 and 2020, respectively.
-All amounts withheld from employee compensation during the respective fiscal year for Section 457(b) contributions had been paid to the plan by June 30, 2021 and 2020, respectively.
-For the years ended June 30, 2021 and 2020, the Lottery recognized a contribution liability of \$6,459 and \$4,322, respectively, for contributions owed, but not paid, for the last few days of each fiscal year.
+This plan, like the money purchase pension plan, allows employees to self-direct their investments into any of the forty investment funds.
+Thirty-six and thirty-five current and former employees of the Lottery were participants in the plan at the end of fiscal years 2022 and 2021, respectively.
+All amounts withheld from employee compensation during the respective fiscal year for Section 457(b) contributions had been paid to the plan by June 30, 2022 and 2021, respectively.
+For the years ended June 30, 2022 and 2021, the Lottery recognized a contribution liability of \$7,346 and \$6,459, respectively, for contributions owed, but not paid, for the last few days of each fiscal year.